The Glucose Never Lies®

 Each section is made up of two parts.

-The main part is for Dani (my amazing wife) and my family, also Grace and Jude when they are old enough to understand.
+The main part is for Dani (my amazing wife) and my family, as well as Grace and Jude when they are old enough to understand.
 This part explains precisely what to do with a clear explanation of why.
 There are no scientific references, just straight-up quality education.

-The last part of each section is for the John Pemberton of 2008.
+The last part of most sections is for the John Pemberton of 2008.
 This part goes deep into the why and is littered with scientific references and detailed diagrams.
 The underpinning mechanisms of why strategies work are debated.
 It is fuelled by an obsession to know why glucose behaves in unpredictable ways.

 This part will be enjoyed by those obsessed like me and have some background in physiology, nutrition or psychology.
 This part should be skipped by Dani (my beautiful wife) as she is interested in doing what counts, taking action.